-North East Derbyshire District Council sets out its objectives within its Corporate Plan which is linked to both the Community Strategy, and to a range of other supporting Strategies and Plans.
-The Council has a formal constitution in place which sets out the roles and responsibilities of both Members and Senior Managers.
-The Constitution is available on the Council's website and is reviewed on an on-going basis.
+North East Derbyshire District Council sets out its objectives within its Corporate Plan which is linked to both the Community Strategy, and to a range of other supporting Strategies and Plans including the Corporate Plan.
+The Corporate Plan has been extended for a year whilst a new Corporate Plan is developed.
+The Council has a formal Constitution in place which sets out the roles and responsibilities of both Members and Senior Managers.
+The Constitution is available on the Council's website and is reviewed on an annual basis.
 Policy and decision making is by means of a Cabinet Structure with Cabinet Member Portfolio holders.
 There are 4 Scrutiny Committees one of which is the Audit and Corporate Governance Scrutiny Committee operating in line with CIPFA guidance which provides independent challenge and assurance regarding financial governance and risk management.
-The Council also has a Standards Committee which has responsibility for overseeing the operation of the Members Code of Conduct.
+The Council also has a Standards Committee which has responsibility for overseeing the operation of the Members Code of Conduct, changes to the Constitution and other matters (such as whistle blowing) assigned to the Committee.

 North East Derbyshire takes a number of steps to help ensure compliance with established policies, procedures, laws and regulations.
 There is a corporate induction process, with a range of awareness raising and training events being provided for both employees and Members.
 All staff have access to the key policies and procedures which are readily accessible on the intranet site.
 Formal Codes of Conduct are in operation for both Members and Officers.
-The Council has adopted a formal Anti Fraud and Corruption Policy characterised by zero tolerance, with this approach informing the Council's governance and internal control arrangements.
-To support these high standards of openness and probity the Council has in place an effective complaints policy and procedures, an anti-fraud strategy, and a whistle blowing policy.
+The Council has adopted a formal Anti-Fraud Bribery and Corruption Policy characterised by zero tolerance, with this approach informing the Council's governance and internal control arrangements.
+To support these high standards of openness and probity the Council has in place an effective complaints policy and procedures, an Anti-Fraud Bribery and Corruption Strategy, and a Whistle Blowing policy.
 It complies with the Transparency agenda and Freedom of Information obligations.
 There is an appropriately qualified and experienced Data Protection Officer in post.

-The District Council has a Risk Management Strategy and associated framework in place, which is reviewed on a regular basis.
-The Portfolio Member for Economy and Finance is the Member Champion, with independent assurance provided on an ongoing basis by the Audit and Corporate Governance Committee.
+The Council has a Risk Management Strategy and associated framework in place, which is reviewed on a regular basis.
+The Portfolio Member for Finance is the Member Champion, with independent assurance provided on an ongoing basis by the Audit and Corporate Governance Scrutiny Committee.
 The Council has embedded Risk Management by ensuring the provision of appropriate training, by regular reviews of the Strategic Risk Register, by incorporating the Service Risk Registers within the Service Planning process, and by requiring that all Committee Reports include a Risk assessment with all projects having a Project Risk Register.
-The Risk Management Framework includes quarterly reporting which is integrated with our Performance and Financial management arrangements.
+The Risk Management Framework includes quarterly reporting which is integrated with the Council's Performance and Financial management arrangements.